Lynne Truss Quote

 About Lynne Truss

 Besides her promotion of linguistic prescription and commentary on English grammar, Truss has written many radio plays, both comedic and dramatic.
 She has also written grammar guides for children and novels, including crime fiction.
-She was inducted into the prestigious Detection Club in 2021.
+She was inducted into the Detection Club in 2021.